leedabee/IoT-predictive-maintenance/README.md

 Labs summary:

-0. Setup the sandbox environment.
+0. Familiarize yourself with the sandbox environment
 1. On the **CDSW** cluster, train your model with the **Experiment** feature.
 2. On the **CDSW** cluster, deploy the model into production with the **Model** feature.
 3. On the Gateway host, run a simulator to send IoT sensors data to the MQTT broker.